eleclerc/ottawaphpcommunity/README.markdown

 ## Contribute

 Everybody can contribute, we want to make the web better.
-The only requirement is to follow the ZF Coding Standards, and as we're picky, everything should run properly with E_STRICT error level.
+The only requirement is to follow the ZF Coding Standards, and as we're (as in @danceric) picky, everything should run properly with E_STRICT error level.